We provide transport for children aged 4 – 16 , living in Denbighshire, who attend:

 What happens next?

-We will let you know if your application for school transport has been successful within 15 working days of receiving your application form.
 If you are successful, you will receive details of pick-up times and locations during the summer holidays for September starts, and as soon as possible for applications mid-school year.

 What if my child is not eligible for free school transport?